TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Related Work

-In the context of off-road navigation, accurate depth measurements using LiDAR or stereo camera sensors play a critical role in estimating the terrain elevation and shape of the supporting ground~\cite{fankhauser2018probabilistic,stolzle2022reconstructing}.
-Probabilistic Terrain Mapping~\cite{fankhauser2018probabilistic} maintains a probabilistic robot-centric 2.5-D elevation map of the environment and recursively updates it with new sensor measurements and a noisy robot motion estimation at each time step.
+\textbf{Off-road terrain modeling.} Off-road terrains often exhibit large variations in ground elevations which can significantly affect terrain traversability.
+Hence, there has been a plethora of work on geometric terrain mapping.
+A frequently used representation is a 2.5D elevation map by aggregating point measurements from LiDARs or stereo cameras~\cite{fankhauser2018probabilistic,forkel2022dynamic,forkel2021probabilistic,miki2022elevation,stolzle2022reconstructing,triebel2006multi}.
+In more complex environments where overhanging objects need to be considered, a voxel-based representation~\cite{bajracharya2013high} or a multi-level surface map~\cite{triebel2006multi} are more effective in capturing detailed geometric information.
 In practice, obstacles or terrain discontinuities leave areas with missing values in the elevation map, leading to suboptimal motion planning.
-Inspired by data-driven image in-painting methods, recent works~\cite{vsalansky2021pose,stolzle2022reconstructing} propose self-supervised learning to reconstruct the occluded area in an input elevation map.
+Inspired by data-driven image in-painting methods, recent works~\cite{vsalansky2021pose,stolzle2022reconstructing} propose self-supervised learning to reconstruct the occluded area from an incomplete elevation map.